On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \if0 A 10-second time limit is set for solving the QP \eqref{vAugment} to catch failures in QP solvers.
 (It happened once that \eqref{vAugment} took forever to solve.) \fi

-In all SSLP instances and SNIP instances the set $\{x:Ax\leq b\}$ is integral and we have relatively complete recourse.
+In all SSLP, SSLPV, and SNIP instances the set $\{x:Ax\leq b\}$ is integral and we have relatively complete recourse.
 Therefore, no feasibility cuts are necessary.
 Only Lagrangian cuts with $\pi_0\geq 10^{-6}$ are added in our tests.

-For the {\BDD} tests on SNIP and SSLP instances, we follow the implementation of \cite{rahmaniani2020benders} and set the regularization coefficient as $\delta_0=0.01$ for SSLP instances and as $\delta_0=100$ for SNIP instances.
+For the {\BDD} tests, we follow the implementation of \cite{rahmaniani2020benders} and set the regularization coefficient as $\delta_0=0.01$ for SSLP and SSLPV instances and as $\delta_0=100$ for SNIP instances.
 These values are chosen based on preliminary experiments as producing the best improvement in bound over time.

 We have also tested our instances using the general purpose SIP solver DSP \pv{\citep{kim2018algorithmic,kim2019asynchronous,dandurandscalable}}\gv{\cite{kim2018algorithmic,kim2019asynchronous,dandurandscalable}}.
 All DSP experiments are run on an Ubuntu virtual machine built on the same Windows machine using the binary version of DSP 1.1.3 with CPLEX 12.10 as the MIP solver.